Solololomon/Capstone-Project/README.md

 The second visual shows that the North East and South East are by far the most popular customer regions.
 Conversely, UK North represents around just 16% of customers, and the South recorded none whatsoever.

 Marketing may want to either focus on their best-performing demographics, or help boost the under-performing ones.
-Either way, these visuals should help them draw the conclusions they need and allocate resources as necessary.
+Either way, these visuals should help them draw the conclusions they need and allocate resources, as necessary.

 ### Objective 3: Sales Throughout the Year
 #### See figure: 'Month_Sales.png'